hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 In following posts, we'll learn from its shortcomings, and improve upon it.

 There is one caveat: We are not experts on power plants, or electricity trading.
-We are learning a lot of the things as we are implementing them.
-So, it is quite likely that we'll make some incorrect assumptions, and we'll have to go back and fix them.
+It is quite likely that we'll make some incorrect assumptions, and we'll have to go back and fix them.
 I'll try to be as transparent as possible about this, and I'll try to correct the mistakes as soon as we find them.
 If you find any, please let me know.

 ### What are we trying to solve?
-The solar panels generate electricity when sun is shining.
+The solar panels generate electricity when the sun is shining.

-The following diagram shows how electricity can flow between the power plant, battery, grid, and consumption.
+The following diagram shows how electricity can flow in the system.

 <div style="text-align: center;"><img src="https://mermaid.ink/img/pako:eNptkLtuwzAMRX-F0NQC8Q94KFDb3Qu0m52BlWlHqF6gKARBnH-vXHvoI5qki8ODS12VDiOpWk02nPUJWeC9GzyU89y_hjMxRIteYMJ6wioFi1xF9GSPUFVPyzoyU1qg6RsUIb7s5Mf2Ou6ubzjlGK2hBOSJ50IGXqB92AZOISeCNviUXRQT_C7SwcVcVI-bqetfLGlho2FmM-5QtHn-W2jjmzWFJZG1CSQs3Y9C_-Nuj-8UbX_77hHqoByxQzOWD72u_KDkRI4GVZfriPw5qMHfCodZwtvFa1ULZzqoHEcU6gzOjE6VlWyi2xdymIpU?type=png" width="1000" height="auto" /></div>